pantheon-systems/quicksilver-examples/url_checker/README.md

 This example demonstrates how check specific URLs after a live deployment.

-Each URL will be check for a return status of 200.
-Failures will be emailed to the address defined at the top of the script.
+Each URL will be checked for a return status of 200.
+Failures will be emailed to the address defined in `config.json`.

 Note: This example could also be used to warm up cache after a live deployment.